sithart/short_notes_on_machine_learning/README.md

 ```

 Note that when you run `nn` you might be prompted for an application password.
 You can get that / generate that from GitHub.com in account settings.

+## To Do

+- Fix Github issues
+- Hunt for minor errors
+- Refactor make.ipynb to make it .py and cleaner